yharidy/udacity_self_driving_nanodegree_fusion/writeup.md

    <img src="writeup_images/final/RMSE_step3.png" alt="RMSE Step 3"  width="500">

 4. **camera fusion**: In this step, I implemented the nonlinear camera measurement function which maps the state vector to the measurement space, which is in 2D image coordinates.
 In addition I implemented a function that determines whether a track object is within the FOV of the sensor to determine whether or not its score should be decreased.
-The RMSE plot of the final test run with both camera and lidar is shown below
+The RMSE plot of the final test run with both camera and lidar is shown below.
+Also see the video "my_tracking_results.avi" in the root directory of this repository.

     <img src="writeup_images/final/RMSE_final.png" alt="RMSE Final"  width="500">